What is Solar Energy? What is Solar Energy? What is Solar Energy?

 Choose a solar energy plan with Green Mountain Energy.

 When you choose a 100% solar energy plan with us, you can help build a cleaner and greener future for your community and the planet.
 We have several solar energy plans that can meet your electricity needs without installing a single solar panel, plus green tools and add-ons that help you reduce your carbon footprint even further.
-And if you want to install a rooftop solar system on your home, we can help you do that, too.

 We make it simple to choose 100% clean electricity made from renewable sources like solar energy.
 Let’s build a cleaner, greener tomorrow together.